StrucEng-Library-kfmresearch/strucenglib-website/docs/strucenglib_plugin/server.md

 # ...
 ```
 Analyse_and_extract can either be executed locally (1.) or remotely (2.).
 Remote and local invocations accept the same set of compas FEA parameters.
+The connection layer strucenglib-connect acts as a proxy which serializes and forwards model data to the remote server.

 ## Source Code
-The server component is hosted on [GitHub](https://github.com/kfmResearch-NumericsTeam/Struc_Eng_Library_Server).
+The server component and more implementation details are available on [GitHub](https://github.com/kfmResearch-NumericsTeam/Struc_Eng_Library_Server).